sstelfox/stelfox.net/content/notes/syslog_ng.md

 If you have a CRL associated with the client certificate (doesn't hurt to pre-generate an empty one and configure it now) place it in the `crl.d` directory.
 This also needs a hash identifier but the name is slightly different.
-This assumes a CRL file name of syslog_clients.crl, and that you're in the `crl.d` directory:
+This assumes a CRL file name of `syslog_clients.crl`, and that you're in the `crl.d` directory:

-TODO: Check and see if this works, x509 may need to be replaced with crl.
+TODO: Check and see if this works, `x509` may need to be replaced with `crl`.
 Ultimately the hash identifier needs to be the hash of the issuing CA so it may simply need to be reused from the last step.